IT21806568/Expense_Tracker/README.md

 # Expense_Tracker
-This is a fullt working expense tracker build using MERN Stack
+This is a fully working expense tracker build using MERN Stack